kyoshino/kyoshino/README.md

 Hi there!
 I’m Kohei, a hyper-multitasking UX engineer based in Toronto, Canada, who has long survived at the intersection of business, design and technology.
 I love getting my hands dirty to solve real-world problems, make things uncomplicated, and help people be more productive.

-My work includes but not limited to comprehensive UX analysis, information architecture, copywriting, microinteractions, press/marketing materials development, social media management, SEO/SEM, web design, UI design, front-end development, back-end development, code refactoring, technical support, developer relations and English–Japanese translation.
+My work includes but not limited to comprehensive UX analysis, information architecture, copywriting, prototyping, microinteractions, press/marketing materials development, social media management, SEO/SEM, web design, UI design, front-end development, back-end development, code refactoring, technical support, developer relations and English–Japanese translation.

 A little puzzled?
 Imagine a modern-day ninja equipped with miscellaneous skills.

 When it comes to full-stack web development, I’m mainly experienced in React, AngularJS, Perl, Python and PHP, but most of my projects these days are done with Svelte/SvelteKit because it saves a lot of time by simplifying the code.
 Check out my latest open source offering, [Sveltia CMS](https://github.com/sveltia/sveltia-cms).